THINKER - in - RESIDENCE

 Exclusive access to a private team platform on our Learning Management System (LMS)

 We have the capability with our LMS, to set you up in a private group.
-This affords us the opportunity to add members who can then access tele conferences we might hold, webinars we might present, podcasts to review, hold discussions on various topics, upload documents and access our ebooks.
+This affords us the opportunity to add members who can then access zoom meetings / tele conferences we might hold, webinars we might present, podcasts to review, hold discussions on various topics, upload documents and access our eBooks.
 This is particularly useful for teams that are located in places where our Thinker needs to travel quite a distance to be with you and is AWESOME for overseas participants.

-Access to the LMS is free with your Thinker - in - Residence program.
+Annual subscriber (paid) access to the LMS is exclusive to your team with your Thinker - in - Residence program.

 I very much look forward to working with you!